hlumak938/forkify-app/README.md

 # forkify-app
-My small web app on js
+Small web app on vanilla js with a lot of different cooking recipes